emu-russia/pureikyubu/testing/gba_bench/Readme.md

   take their documented 1/1/2 cycles (`Bus, InternalMemoryTimingsFollowTheMemoryMap`) but never the extra contention cycle.
 The `Ppu` test `RegisterReadBack` and the `memory` test ROM pin the data rules.
-* **DISPSTAT's H-Blank flag rises when the visible part of the line ends** (cycle 960), which is what the manual's timing table gives.
-GBATEK 4000004h instead says the flag is "0" for 1006 cycles, i.e. it rises 46 cycles later; that remark is not followed.
+* **DISPSTAT's H-Blank flag rises 46 cycles after the visible part of the line ends** (cycle 1006), as GBATEK 4000004h has it: "Although the drawing time is only 960 cycles (240*4), the H-Blank flag is '0' for a total of 1006 cycles".
+The interrupt and the HBlank/video capture DMA triggers stay at the start of the blanking interval (cycle 960), which is where GBATEK's "LCD Dimensions and Timings" puts "H-Blanking 68 dots ...
+272 cycles"; the aging cartridge's `H BLANK STATUS` check is what pinned the flag's own delay.
 * **The internal RAM's own access times follow GBATEK's memory map, except for the display memory.** The CPU's cycle counts are exact, the cartridge's waitstates follow WAITCNT, and the on-board 256K WRAM (a 16-bit bus) charges its 3/3/6 cycles - with the waitstate count taken from